TeleAI-mcp/simple-api-service-be7e/README.md

-# simple-api-service-be7e
+# Simple Api Service Be7E

-A REST API service for modern development workflows
+A REST API service for modern development workflows.